 Alexa O'Brien conducts research and analysis about national security and law enforcement.
 Her work has been published in The New York Times, VICE News, The Cairo Review of Global Affairs, Guardian (UK), The Daily Beast, NY Daily News, and featured on the BBC, PBS, NPR, Democracy Now!, and Public Radio International.
 She was shortlisted for the 2013 Martha Gellhorn Prize for Journalism in the United Kingdom and listed in The Verge 50.
 In 2016, she worked at The Constitution Project in Washington, D.C. as a staff researcher and writer on an independent commission studying Oklahoma's death penalty.
 She also provided research support to scholars of the first cost study conducted on that state's capital punishment system.
 She obtained her Bachelor of Arts at Kenyon College in Gambier, Ohio, majoring in Political Science.
-She is currently a candidate in Georgetown University's Master of Professional Studies in Applied Intelligence.
+She is currently pursuing a Master's in Applied Intelligence at Georgetown University in Washington, D.C.
+She resides in New York City.

 Contact: email at alexaobrien dot com